 Fortunately, there are a number of solutions that can help reduce indoor air pollution in Uganda and other sub-Saharan African countries.
 Support from AstraZeneca Young Health Program is helping to promote the use of cleaner and more efficient energy sources such as solar, gas or electric stoves.
 In addition, we’re skilling local youth entrepreneurs and artisan with skills to produce efficient cooking stoves, enhance marketing and behavior change communication skills to nudge households to use improved cookstoves, which are designed to reduce smoke and other pollutants.
 The intervention is empowering health workers and community health workers to improve their competencies in screening, and identifying affected persons and households who are linked to the health system for urgent care.

-We’re also engaged in advocacy with the leadership, both locally and nationally to address the bottlenecks to clean energy adoption especially in rural Uganda which includes; increasing invest in renewable energy sources such as solar and wind power to provide clean and affordable energy to households, address gaps in the healthcare system, as well as expanding tax exception for key inputs needed for local production.
+We’re also engaged in advocacy with the leadership, both locally and nationally to address the bottlenecks to clean energy adoption especially in rural Uganda which includes; increasing investment in renewable energy sources such as solar and wind power to provide clean and affordable energy to households, address gaps in the healthcare system, as well as expanding tax exception for key inputs needed for local production.

 In conclusion, indoor air pollution is a major public health concern in Uganda and other sub-Saharan African countries, with serious implications for lung health and NCDs.
 To address this problem, governments and other stakeholders must invest in clean and efficient energy sources, promote the use of improved cookstoves, and invest in renewable energy sources.
 By taking these steps, we can reduce indoor air pollution and improve the health of people in Uganda and other sub-Saharan African countries.